Troubleshoot: GPS Positions Are Not Accurate

 Active GPS Tracking: Check the Map to see where your cat is.

-Radio Search using the mobile HomeStation: Great for cats that are in an area of poor GPS coverage or inside buildings.
+Radio Search using the mobile HomeStation: Great for cats that are in areas of poor or no GPS reception - this could be inside a neighbour's house, shed or garage.

 Beeper: (For collars with serial numbers above 20000).
 Activate the beeper to help you locate the collar if lost.